Facts about Ryan Lochte

 Ryan Lochte Biography

 After winning his first gold medal at London, he flashed the “Ryan Lochte grill” — a sparkly rhinestone-studded cover for his teeth in the shape of a narrow stars-and-stripes American flag.
-He also has a tattoo of the Olympic rings on the inside of his right bicep… Ryan Lochte has “a pet Doberman named Carter, whom Ryan certainly considers man’s best friend,” according to a 2012 note on his personal website… “Jeah!” is Lochte’s “signature exclamation,” according to his official site.
+Ryan Lochte also has a tattoo of the Olympic rings on the inside of his right bicep… Ryan Lochte bleached his hair white for the 2016 Olympics in Rio de Janiero… Ryan Lochte has “a pet Doberman named Carter, whom Ryan certainly considers man’s best friend,” according to a 2012 note on his personal website… “Jeah!” is Lochte’s “signature exclamation,” according to his official site.